Nike-Inc/aws-scale/README.md

     // After scaling this resource, the ASG will have minimum size and desired capacity set to zero. var asg = new scale.AutoScaleGroup(asgParams);
     ```
+* scale.DynamoDB
+    * params.ignoreUnchangedCapacityUpdates (Default: true) - AWS will throw an exception if table or global
+     index throughput matches current read/write values.
+This can be an annoyance if running Aws-Scale nightly
+     via lambda to reduce consumption.
+If tables are already scaled down, ignoreUnchangedCapacityUpdates set to true
+     will ignore any index or table updates that already match desired levels.
+If set to false,
+     all updates will be sent to AWS even if they match what's currently set for the table.

 **AWS Authorization**